 Describe and share data

 Research data represent a major investment which could be used to a much higher degree than today.
 And the better documented they are, the more value they will have.
 With SND you can make your data visible free of charge by describing them and making them accessible in our research data catalogue.
-We accept data from all disciplines as long as we can manage the format of the data.
+We accept data from all disciplines.
 SND is a trusted digital repository, certified against CoreTrustSeal.